 RADAR helps bring the future into focus, making it possible for leaders to evolve at or above the pace of change in the world.

-RADAR is a new publication, focused on helping leaders see, understand and master constant transformation.
+RADAR is a journal focused on helping leaders see, understand and master constant transformation.

 It’s readily accepted that the pace of evolution is so fast today that the majority of college students are preparing for jobs that haven’t been invented yet.
 The often overlooked corollary is that what’s true for students is also true for leaders: leadership is being reinvented to succeed in the new normal world.